coachCindy/cindydk-6cf1b/content/pages/about.md

 ---
 ![](/\_static/app-assets/69B5AC3D-19F8-4AB0-B4A8-C23B3B25DF24.jpg)

-The only thing I love more than self-development is meeting a new client and figuring out together how we can create sustainable change.
+The only thing I love more than self-development is meeting a new client and figuring out together how we can create sustainable change for them.
 Working on a freelance coach basis exposes me to many types of people from all sorts of professions.

 ## Credentials

 I am a certified transformative coach trained by Coach Masters Academy in Singapore.
 I study a BA in public administration with specialty in project management, HR and executive management on the side.
 My work experience includes personel management, recruitment, training, being chairman of boards etc.

 ## Writing for Action